 The team proposes three main solutions that health systems can implement to encourage not only better use of drugs but also lower prices spent on prescription medications themselves: improve patient adherence, improve provider prescribing, and tackle medication prices.

 CERC’s prescription medication redesign team designed care model with three core elements:

 · Offload medication management responsibilities to a pharmacist team

 · Favor cost-effective medications via active computer-assisted prescribing

 · Use demonstrated medication marketshare shift to directly negotiate price discounts with medication manufacturers.

-An estimate of net national savings from implementation of the first two elements of the CERC prescription medication model is approximately $110+ billion annually with the majority of savings due to improved medication management of patients with chronic disease.
-Additional savings would likely be produced from the medication market share shift to negotiate price discounts with medication manufacturers as described below.
+The team estimated the net national savings from implementation of the first two elements of the CERC prescription medication model would be approximately $110 billion annually, with the majority of savings due to improved medication management of patients with chronic disease.
+Additional savings would likely be produced from the medication market share shift to negotiate price discounts with medication manufacturers.

 Team: Brian Brady, MD; Stephanie Peters, PsyD; Scooter Plowman, MD; Terry Platchek, MD, Arnold Milstein, MD